How to Look Expensive on a Budget

 The women who consistently look expensive are not buying more.
 They're buying better and less.

-A $30 shirt that fits your shoulders perfectly will always look more expensive than a $150 one that gaps at the chest.
-Fit is the single highest-leverage investment you can make, and it costs nothing if you already own a good tailor.
+Fit comes first.
+A $30 shirt that fits your shoulders perfectly will almost always look more expensive than a $150 one that gaps at the chest.
+Even small alterations can make affordable clothes look significantly better.

-Fabric weight is next.
-Thin, sheer, or stiff synthetic fabrics catch light in a way that reads as cheap.
-Heavier cotton, linen, and wool blends have a drape and density that the eye reads as quality.
-You don't need real cashmere.
-You need something that moves like it has substance.
+Fabric is next.
+Thin, sheer, or overly stiff synthetic fabrics tend to catch light in a way that looks less refined.
+Heavier cotton, linen, and wool blends usually have more structure and drape.
+You do not need real cashmere.
+You need fabric that looks and feels substantial.

 Expensive Looking Outfits: The Formula

-• Base piece: Straight-leg trousers in a neutral.
-Or a well-cut midi skirt.
-Something that starts clean.
+• Base piece: Start with something clean and structured, such as straight-leg trousers in a neutral shade or a well-cut midi skirt.

-• Layer: A structured blazer, a fine-knit sweater, or a crisp button-down worn open over a fitted camisole.
-The layer needs shape, not just draped over the base.
+• Layer: Add a structured blazer, a fine-knit sweater, or a crisp button-down worn open over a fitted camisole.
+The goal is shape and definition, not extra volume.

-• Accessory: One.
-A structured tote bag, a pair of pointed-toe flats, or a minimal gold necklace.
-Not all three.
+• Accessory: Choose one intentional finishing touch, whether that's a structured tote bag, pointed-toe flats, or a minimal gold necklace.

 How to Dress Rich on a Budget: The Pieces Worth Owning